Warren1234-rgb/US_Equities_Sector_Backtesting/README.md

 A new model for built for each sector each January.
 The latest training example had its target return period end 1 month before January.

 **Model testing**
-I did a walk forward test.
+I did a walk forward test of the equal weighted portfolios of the five quintiles of predicted returns.
+The stocks are held for a year.
+If they become delisted, the delisting return from CRSP is applied and the portfolio rebalances to equal weight the other survivors.

 **Quintile returns**